 The Best Foods To Clean Arteries

-Maintaining a healthy diet is crucial to promoting good heart health and keeping our arteries clean.
-Consuming foods that are high in certain nutrients can help prevent the build-up of plaque, a condition known as atherosclerosis, which can lead to serious heart-related issues such as heart attacks and strokes.
+Consuming foods high in certain nutrients can help prevent the build-up of plaque, a condition known as atherosclerosis, which can lead to serious heart-related issues such as heart attacks and strokes.

-In particular, foods high in omega-3 fatty acids, monounsaturated fats, and dietary fiber can help lower levels of “bad” LDL cholesterol and triglycerides, while increasing “good” HDL cholesterol.
+In particular, foods high in omega-3 fatty acids, monounsaturated fats, and dietary fiber can help lower “bad” LDL cholesterol and triglycerides levels while increasing “good” HDL cholesterol.
 These nutrients can also assist in reducing inflammation, a key factor in heart disease.

 Furthermore, foods rich in antioxidants and vitamins, such as vitamin C and vitamin K, can support heart health by providing anti-inflammatory benefits and promoting overall cardiovascular health.